noviaayup/Image-Captioning-WebApp/README.md

 # Image-Captioning-WebApp

-Image-Captioning-WebApp is a application that provides details about images feed into it and reads out the details.
+Image-Captioning-WebApp is a application that provides details about images feed into it and reads them out.

 ## Installation